 - Annual revenue is the total amount of money your company earns from business operations in a year before any deductions for returns, the cost of goods you sold and expenses.

-- If your business is on a cash basis (most small businesses are), you count annual revenue in the year you receive it.
-If you’re on an accrual basis, you count annual revenue in the year you earn it even if you haven’t yet been paid.
+- If your business operates on a cash basis, you count annual revenue in the year you receive it.
+If you operate on an accrual basis, you count annual revenue in the year you earn it even if you haven’t yet been paid.
+Read our guide to learn the difference between cash and accrual accounting.

 - To calculate your annual revenue, multiply the quantity of each product sold by its sale price, and then add each product’s annual sales to determine your gross annual revenue.